SOTA-RAG Series

 This is the fourth blog in our series building a state-of-the-art retrieval augmented generation SOTA RAG pipeline.
 You can read up on the full series here:

-In this fourth edition of our state-of-the-art retrieval augmented generation (SOTA RAG) blog series, we explore the concept of retrieving information for RAG.
+In this fourth edition of our state-of-the-art retrieval augmented generation (SOTA RAG) blog series, we explore the concept of retrieving information for RAG workflows and how this critical component enhances AI applications for question answering.
+Effective retrieval augmented generation systems rely on high-quality information retrieval from multiple data sources to provide accurate responses to user queries.

 The Demo Application